internetimagery/alias-git-flow/README.md

 Hopefully this improves your git workflow! :heart:

+ps: If you're working in a production setting, you should [use the git-flow extension.](https://github.com/nvie/gitflow)

 Please, those more experienced with git/bash than I, send pull requests / issues / comments!